When i was a kid i played Pokemon on my DS/Gameboy.

 In business class I enjoy the food and beverages and sleep.
 In coach I drink as much as I can so I perhaps could get an one hour nap and wake up feeling like I was beaten.
 Such is life.

-I always turn-off the screen, which gets me a few looks from retards.
+I always turn-off the screen, which gets me a few looks from morons.
 I hate having a screen so close to my eyes (i close my eyes 90% of the flight but don't sleep).

 AIso, i skip the lunch as i hate plane food.